mdda/mdda.github.io/_posts/OSS/2019-07-22-gcp-move-instance.md

 -----------

-Starting of an instance was repeatedly refused in us-central1-c (no idea what the actual reason was), so I decided to move to an asian zone with P100s.
-Since I couldn't start the instance in us-central1-c, the automatic tooling for moving the instance could not be used.
-So I went through all the steps (bringing down carefully, snapshotting, recreating) only to find that quota needed to be assigned (a '2 day' process).
-Rather disappointed at that point that it was Google's own systems that were (a) preventing me from launching an instance; (b) made it time-consuming to transfer; and then (c) refused to allow me to start the instance.
+## Leave helpful comments in the GCP survey

+>   Starting of an instance was repeatedly refused in `us-central1-c` (no idea what the actual reason was),
+>   so I decided to move to an asian zone with P100s.
+Since I couldn't start the instance in `us-central1-c`,
+>   the automatic tooling for moving the instance could not be used.
+So I went through all the steps
+>   (bringing down carefully, snapshotting, recreating) only to find that quota needed to be assigned
+>   (a '2 day' process).
+Rather disappointed at that point that it was Google's own systems that were
+>   (a) preventing me from launching an instance;
+>   (b) made it time-consuming to transfer; and then
+>   (c) refused to allow me to start the instance.
+>
-Perhaps it would make sense to have some kind of 'availability' test ahead of time?
+>   Perhaps it would make sense to have some kind of 'availability' test ahead of time?
+>

-I also see that I've got 'quota' in lots of other zones in the asia region - but there are no actual GPUs to be had there (so the quota mechanism was merely to check for demand : Very clever for Google, but rather anti-customer in the UI).
+>   I also see that I've got 'quota' in lots of other zones in the asia region - but there are
+>   no actual GPUs to be had there (so the quota mechanism was merely to check for demand :
+>   Very clever for Google, but rather anti-customer in the UI).
+>

-Things are working now (in asia), but this was not a smooth experience.
+>   Things are working now (in Asia), but this was not a smooth experience.

 {% highlight bash %}